 How vitamins work

-There are 13essential vitamins humans need to function properly (we’ll get to them shortly).
+There are 13 essential vitamins that humans need to function properly (we’ll get to them shortly).
 These vitamins support processes like converting food into energy, maintaining the immune system and ensuring proper cell function.
 They are broken up into two categories of absorption:

 Fat-soluble